check-spelling/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 Configures listening IP and port for HTTP/s incoming requests.
 These configuration keys have backward compatibility with [Bind IP addr](#bind-ip-addr), [Bind port](#bind-port) and [Fronting proxy](#fronting-proxy-port) keys.
-The bind configuration keys in this section have precedente if declared.
+The bind configuration keys in this section have precedent if declared.

 Any HAProxy supported option can be used, this will be copied verbatim to the bind keyword.
 See HAProxy